MihirBafna/dynaprot/experiments/rebuttal_bowen.md

 > How it capture higher-order or multi-residue couplings?
 Are there approximation errors from heuristic reconstruction?

+Our coupling is better than NMA.

+We get transient contacts better than BioEmu.
+This solely arises from the prediction of couplings (since marginal Gaussians)

 > how would the author extend the model to incorporate side-chain dynamics?

 #### Q2: model details

 #### Q3: Further baselines

+>“DynaProt typically outperforms these sequence-only method versions,…”

 #### Q4: ablations